elephantscale/es-training-new/kafka/slides/Kafka-Intro.md

 ## Partitions

 * Partition is a physical entity

 * This is where data lives

 * One partition resides on ONE machine ( 1 to 1)

 * One machine will host many partitions ( N <-> M)
     - Possibly from many topics

+* Machine = Host = Node = a Linux Server.
+Also one broker per node.

 <img src="../../assets/images/kafka/Partitions.png" alt="Partitions.png" style="width:50%;"/><!-- {"left" : 1.44, "top" : 4.4, "height" : 3.67, "width" : 7.37} -->